6 min read

 What is Autophagy anyway?

 Autophagy is our body's form of spring cleaning, only instead of getting rid of those ripped jeans you'll never get to mending, it's on a cellular level and it happens every day!
-Autophagy literally means "self-eating", it's a natural and necessary method of reducing, reusing, and recycling cellular waste as we age.
+Autophagy literally means "self-eating", it's a natural and necessary method of reducing, reusing, and recycling the cellular waste as we age.

 Autophagic activity includes mitophagy, the removal of dysfunctional mitochondria and mitochondrial components, as well as the removal of cellular proteins, organelles, and debris.
-During autophagy, cellular waste "vessels" called “autophagosomes” form and the spring cleaning begins!
-Once they're full, they then fuse with lysosomes that contain digestive enzymes which break down the contents of the autophagosome.
-At first this "self-devouring" process might sound unhealthy and to be avoided.
+During autophagy, cellular waste "vessels" called “autophagosomes” form, and the spring cleaning begins!
+Once they're full, they then fuse with lysosomes that contain digestive enzymes that break down the contents of the autophagosome.
+At first, this "self-devouring" process might sound unhealthy and to be avoided.
 In reality, autophagy is more like self-regulation.
 Cell death and dysfunction are natural and unavoidable, but the buildup of these expired or broken cells can lead to bigger problems down the line.
 Autophagy is our body's way of returning our cells to optimal health.

 Health Benefits of Autophagy

 Autophagy declines as we age.
 Meanwhile, the frequency of cellular dysfunction and damage increases.
 Without autophagy, these faulty cells are allowed to multiply, which can contribute to an accumulation of cancer cells as well as other diseases and impairments.
-Autophagy may benefit the brain, skin and body in many ways such as:
+Autophagy may benefit the brain, skin, and body in many ways such as:

 • Removing toxins that lead to neurodegenerative diseases, such as Parkinson’s disease and Alzheimer’s disease.